Reduce or eliminate decision drag at the Sovereign Seam: the exact cross-boundary friction point where you cannot compel partners to align.

 This curriculum is iterative and practitioner-tested:

-• Phase II (validation pilots): artifacts stress-tested in small-group tactical workshops and tabletop exercises with senior federal practitioners
+- Phase II (validation pilots): tools and instruments stress-tested in small-group tactical workshops and tabletop exercises with senior federal practitioners

 4) Faculty model

-This workshop uses an Architect + Operator faculty model to ensure artifacts are operationally survivable.
+This workshop uses an Architect + Operator faculty model to ensure tools are operationally survivable.

-Validates that the artifacts align with frontline transitions-of-care realities and prevents the common failure mode where standards exist but are ignored in practice.
+Validates that the tools, templates, and instruments align with frontline transitions-of-care realities and prevents the common failure mode where standards exist but are ignored in practice.

 5) Syllabus (run of show)